 How?
 They tell themselves:

 Remember, that doesn't mean you're The Joker.
 The system doesn't run on psychopathy.
-It doesn't even run on an explicit ideology of supremacy.
+It doesn't even have to run on an explicit ideology of supremacy.
 It keeps going just based on inertia, apathy, lack of empathy, fear of change.

 When you feel that defensiveness creep into your own reactions, ask yourself if you're being rational, or just rationalizing.
 Your brain doesn't want to see you in a bad light, so it uses the above evasions.
 So think hard about whether you're doing that.